We have pleasure in presenting the 21st Annual Report together with the FinancialStatement of the Company for the year ended 31st March 2018.

-| || || || |
+|9 Earningspershare(ofRs10/-each) || || || || |

-3. Transfer to Reserves:
+3. Transfer to reserves

-The total tea manufacturing and sales in respect of the Indian operations for the yearunder review was 10.36 and 10.62 mn kg. as against 10.18 and 9.62 mn kg. respectively inthe previous year.
-The production for the year under review was comparatively more byabout 1.75%.
-The sales in terms of volume were more by about 10.41% and the averagerealizations were less by about 6.79% for the year under review in comparison to theprevious year.
+The total tea manufacturing and sales in respect of the Indianoperationsfortheyearunderreview was 10.07 and 10.12 mn kg. as against 10.36 and 10.62 mnkg. respectively in the previous year.
+The production for the year under review wascomparatively less.
+The sales in terms of volume was also comparatively less.
+The averagerealization was comparatively less during the year under review in comparison to theprevious year.

-The total tea manufacturing and sales in respect of the African operations for the yearunder review was about 8.70 and 8.64 mn kg. as against 7.47 and 7.41 mn kg. respectivelyin the previous year.
-The manufacture and sale of tea were more for the year under review.
-The tea sales in terms of volume were also more by about 14% and the average realizationwas more by about 11% in comparison to the previous year.
+The total tea manufacturing and sales in respect of the African operations for the yearunder review was about 8.70 and 8.52 mn kg. as against 8.70 and 8.64 mn kg. respectivelyin the previous year.
+The production was almost equal to the previous year but the saleswere comparatively less during the year under review.
+The average realization was almostequal to the previous year.

-The production and sale of macadamia in terms of volume was about 0.26 and 0.28 mn. kgas against 0.36 and 0.38 mn kg respectively in the previous year.
-The production ofmacadamia in terms of volume was less by about 39% and the sales in terms of volume wasless by about 25% in comparison to the previous year.
+The production and sale of macadamia in terms of volume was about 0.30 and 0.28 mn. kgas against 0.26 and 0.28 mn kg respectively in the previous year.
+The production ofmacadamia during the year under review was comparatively more whereas the sales werealmost similar in comparison to the previous year.

-5. Subsidiary Companies:
+5. Subsidiary Companies

-i) Dhunseri Petrochem & Tea Pte Ltd (DPTPL):
+i) Dhunseri Petrochem & Tea Pte Ltd (DPTPL)

 ii) Makandi Tea & Coffee Estates Ltd (MTCEL)